gravitational/teleport/rfd/0179-api-versioning.md

 ### Adding/removing a field to a response of an existing endpoint
-Adding a new field to a response is OK as long as that field has to effect on the previously existing fields.
+Adding a new field to a response is OK as long as that field has no effect on the previously existing fields.
 Any field that was previously in a response should _stay populated_ in the new response, even if that creates duplicate data.
 An existing field _cannot_ have its type changed.
 A field should not be